Meet Antoine

 I am the principal developer of Goo, a one-stop software to simulate cell mechanics, molecular communication and gene regulatory networks in 3D inside Blender.

-I research on computational methods to make sense of high-dimensional datasets of microscopy images.
+I research on image analysis and computer vision models to make sense of high-dimensional datasets of microscopy images.

 I teach several workshops about digital image analysis at Harvard Medical School.
 The QuPath workshop is back this semester!
 More info.